pitfail/pitfail-reports/report1/report1.rst

         Database

 Preconditions:
-        - League that is being viewed exists
-        - League is either public or the user is a member
+	The league that is being viewed exists and the league is either public or the user is a member.

 Postconditions:
         None; this is a stateless action.

 Flow of Events for Main Success Scenario:
-        1. → Requests to view league performance
+        1. → *Player* requests to view league performance.
+        2. ← *System* signals the *Database* for authentication and the league's leaderboard.
-        2. ← Authenticates the user's the user's ability to view the statistics
+        3. ← *Database* authenticates the user's the user's ability to view the statistics and returns the league's leaderboard.
-        3. ← Return a leaderboard of all league members
+        4. ← *System* returns a leaderboard of all league members.

-Flow of Events for Extensions:
+Flow of Events for league does not exist:

-        - League does not exist

-                1. → Requests the league statistics page.
+	1. → *Player* requests the league statistics page.
+	2. ← *System* signals the *Database* for authentication and the league's leaderboard.
+	3. ← *Database* signals the *System* that the league does not exist.
-                2. ← Return "page not found" error
+        4. ← *System* returns "page not found" error.

-        - League is invite-only and the user is not a member
+Flow of Events for league is invite-only and the user is not a member:

-                1. → Requests the league settings page
+	1. → *Player* requests the league statistics page.
-                2. ← Authenticates the user's credentials against the database
+	2. ← *System* signals the *Database* for authentication and the league's leaderboard.
-                3. ← Return "access denied" error
+	3. ← *Database* signals the *System* that the league is invite-only and the *Player* is not a member.
+        4. ← *System* returns "page not found" error.

 UC-6: Modify League Settings ............................